igorbenic/pets/readme.txt

 Make sure you have set the donation form under Pets > Settings > Give.

 == Changelog ==

+= 0.4.0 =
+- Sponsors for Pets
+- Give integrated with Sponsors
+- Pet Search Widget

+= 0.3.0 =
+- Added Sections for Fields

 = 0.2.1 =
 - Fixed styles